hom-bahrani/ConvolutionMatrix/README.md

 [![CI](https://github.com/hom-bahrani/ConvolutionMatrix/actions/workflows/ci.yml/badge.svg)](https://github.com/hom-bahrani/ConvolutionMatrix/actions/workflows/ci.yml)

-The `plot_psf` function defines a module that visualizes a filter's impulse response (or PSF), which in linear algebra terms is a vector of coefficients that represents a linear transformation via convolution.

-When you apply convolution in signal processing, you're effectively multiplying the input signal by a convolution matrix constructed from the PSF, where each row shifts the filter's coefficients over the signal.
-The module validates the input PSF, assigns a color gradient for visual appeal, and then plots the PSF as a stem plot, offering an intuitive look at how the filter will influence the signal.
-This visualization helps you understand the underlying linear operation—where each coefficient in the PSF contributes to the overall output through linear combinations—by mapping it to a graphical representation.

-The functions in `convolution_matrices.jl` demonstrate how to construct different types of convolution matrices in Julia.
-By examining the `'full'`, `'circ'`, `'same'`, and `'valid'` cases, you see various ways to handle the edges of a signal during convolution.
-Each mode has its own purpose, both in traditional signal processing and in modern applications like deep learning.
+## Introduction

+The ConvolutionMatrix package provides tools for visualizing and understanding convolution operations through the lens of linear algebra.
+Convolution is a fundamental operation in signal processing, image processing, and deep learning that applies a filter (or kernel) to an input signal.

+This package offers:

+- **PSF Visualization**: Plot point spread functions (PSFs) or filter impulse responses with customizable parameters using `plot_psf`
+- **Convolution Matrix Creation**: Generate different types of convolution matrices (`full`, `same`, `valid`, and `circular`) that represent convolution operations as matrix multiplication
+- **Matrix Visualization**: Display these matrices with color-coding to understand how filters interact with signals

+By representing convolution as matrix multiplication, this package helps bridge the gap between signal processing concepts and linear algebra, making it easier to understand how convolution operations work internally.

+### Key Features:

+- Create and visualize the four main types of convolution matrices:
+  - `full`: Includes all positions where filter and signal overlap
+  - `same`: Maintains the same output size as input
+  - `valid`: Includes only positions where filter completely overlaps with signal
+  - `circular`: Implements periodic boundary conditions

+- Visualize these matrices with color schemes that match the filter representation
+- Display matrices in different layout options (horizontal or grid)
+- Comprehensive test suite ensuring correct functionality

 ## Setup

 ### 1. Activate Your Project Environment

-Make sure you’re in the directory of your project, then launch Julia and activate the project environment:
+Make sure you're in the directory of your project, then launch Julia and activate the project environment:

 ```julia
 using Pkg